DINGDAMU/Geo-tagged-time-capture/README.md

 ####Users can register with username,email,password and upload one profile photo.
-####These dates will be transmitted to the Mysql server through the PHP.
+####These datas will be transmitted to the Mysql server through the PHP.
 ####Then you can login with your email and password.
 If you don't change your password or logout, next time you will login automatically.
 ####On the top-right menu you can choose to logout.
 ####After login, the username,email,profile photo will be shown in the nav_header of the navigationView.